WHO WE ARE

 HOW IT WORKS

-Short Encounters IFF hosts 6 online bimonthly competition rounds, followed by an annual film festival live event, therefore IT IS NOT only an online competition.
+Short Encounters IFF hosts an annual competition round, during the annual film festival live event, therefore IT IS NOT an online competition.
 We will be hosting our annual events in major European cities, which are going to be different each year.
 The inaugural edition of the festival will be held in Athens (and/or Thessaloniki), Greece in December 2021.
 SEIFF begins its journey from Greece and will be travelling all around Europe promoting amazing projects from all around the world.

 We won't ask for multiple submissions in different categories.
 One submission is valid for all the awards, and with a reasonable price.
 So, you do not need to pay more than one fee.
 By submitting to Short Encounters IFF, filmmakers will be submitting for consideration across all of the festival's competition categories for awards/nominations with ONE submission fee.